Internet in Serbia: 1990s

 The development of the Internet in Serbia faced with very difficult circumstances, during the breakup of Yugoslavia.
 In the middle of 1992 the UN Security Council imposed all-inclusive sanctions against the newly formed Yugoslav federation of Serbia and Montenegro.
-The sanctions did not exclude telecommunications and all such government-funded projects came under the sanctions.
+The sanctions did not exclude telecommunications, and all such government-funded projects came under the sanctions.
 It was not long before the only Yugoslav Internet link, connecting the Yugoslav academic network to EARN, was shut down.
 The sanctions prevented foreign companies from doing any kind of business with Yugoslav firms, so it was impossible to establish any commercial Internet links with Yugoslavia.
 Before November 1995 the only way to access the Internet from Yugoslavia was by using an extremely expensive and slow X.25 packet network or by directly dialing ISPs abroad.
 These methods were used only by a few of the largest Yugoslav companies and by the academic network.

 After the Dayton peace agreement was signed in the middle of November 1995 ending the war in Bosnia, some of the UN sanctions against Yugoslavia were lifted, opening the possibility of decent Internet access.

-On 14 December 1995, Belgrade's Radio B92 formed an Internet division which became known as Opennet.
+On 14 December 1995, Belgrade's Radio B92 formed an Internet division, which became known as Opennet.
 A 128 kbit/s leased phone line link between Radio B92 and the XS4All ISP in Amsterdam was sponsored by the Fund for an Open Society.
-Opennet became the first Yugoslav ISP to offer affordable public Internet access, e-mail accounts, and Web space.
+Opennet became the first Yugoslav ISP to offer affordable public Internet access, e-mail accounts, and Webspace.